Florence Synodical Female College: History

-This was for many years one of the largest and most popular of the many colleges for girls in the South.
-At that time, the schools were all supplied with Northern teachers, there were no Southern teachers, except men; therefore, all the teachers in this school, except the president, were Northern women.
-When satisfactory, they were retained for years.
-There was always a large class in art, to whom everything in art of that day was taught.
-The pupils were drilled in spelling through the entire course, and were really taught to spell and to read.
+For many years, this was one of the largest and most popular of the many colleges for girls in the South.
+At the time, there were no Southern teachers, except men; therefore, all the teachers in this school, except the president, were Northern women.
+When the teachers were satisfactory, they were oftentimes retained for years.
+There was always a large class in art.
+The pupils were taught how to spell and read.

 The first president, Mr. Stebbin, was connected with the school for several years.
 He was followed by a Mr. Nicholls, who was a terror to the girls; is stay was short.
 The next president was Mr. Rogers from Georgia.
-He presided during the most prosperous years of the school.
+He presided during the prosperous years of the school.
 During this time every department was conducted by competent teachers.
 There was a German professor of music, Professor Neumayer, with competent assistants.
 The piano, violin, guitar, pipe organ, and harp were skilfully taught.
 The frequent musicals and concerts given in the chapel were enjoyed by large and appreciative audiences.
 Light operas were rendered, when the girls dressed in the required costumes.
 A native Frenchman, Monsieur De Soto, taught French, and creditable recitations were given, and compositions read in French, at the entertainments of the school, and these were frequent.
 The president of the board of trustees was Hon.
 Robert M. Patton, afterward Governor.